Skip to main content

 Active API permissions

-For Active, the API configuration is the exact same as Passive+, except with these added permissions.
+For Active, the API configuration is the exact same as Passive+, except with these permissions below:

 User experience and EDLs